enif77/DockerPlayground/docs/os.md

 NOTE: Using the user `root` to connect to your VM (for example with [WinSCP](https://winscp.net/)) makes life much easier - you can go to whatever directory you want - but the VM becomes **MUCH LESS SECURE**!
 Do not use the user `root` to access a real server.

-If I am doing setup or maintenance on the VM, I am using the user `kid` with sudo.
+If I am doing setup or maintenance on the VM, I am using the user `kid` with `sudo`.
 I am using the user `root` to access system and Docker files/volumes via WinSCP only.

 ## OS Maintenance